Container Load Balancing Definition

 Does VMware NSX Advanced Load Balancer Offer Container Load Balancing?

 Yes.
-Avi integrates with container-based environments to provide dynamically configured load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
+The VMware NSX Advanced Load Balancer integrates with container-based environments to provide dynamically configured load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
 The solution also provides end-to-end visibility and performance monitoring at the microservice and service-fabric levels, and autoscales application instances across thousands of nodes based on real-time traffic and application performance.

 For more information see the following Container Load Balancing resources: